makuachteny/REACT/README.md

-Delving into the intricacies of React application
+Delving into the intricacies of React